matrach/img2unicode/README.md

 # TODO

-  [ ] - write more docs, document code
+  - [ ] write more docs, document code
-  [ ] - describe how it works in readme
+  - [ ] describe how it works in readme
-  [ ] - solve foreground & background optimization sublinear in templates
+  - [ ] solve foreground & background optimization sublinear in templates
+  - [ ] add support for Unicode 13 Legacy Computing block